-The most amazing Instant Pot rice pudding recipe that takes just 10 minutes and is the best dessert ever!
-Just 4 ingredients and great either warm or cold.
+The most amazing Instant Pot rice pudding recipe that takes just 10 minutes and is the best dessert!
+Just a few ingredients and great either warm or cold.

-I will say that this Instant Pot rice pudding recipe is so amazing and easy to make!
+I will say that this is the most amazing Instant Pot rice pudding recipe ever!
 This is actually the first dessert I’ve made in my new 7 in 1 favorite appliance and it came out great on the first try (isn’t always the case when I am trying something new).
 Just enough of a treat for the 5 of us after dinner, and this instant rice pudding could easily be doubled for a larger crowd.
-With only really 4 ingredients it is an easy dessert you can throw together and eat either warm (oh so good) or cold.
+With only a few ingredients it is an easy dessert you can throw together and eat either warm (oh so good) or cold.
 Here is how you make it, it’s now one of our favorite dessert Instant Pot recipes. (affiliate links present)

 Enjoy and like The Typical Mom for more great recipes and tips too!

 I like a generous amount of cinnamon and nutmeg on the top of my serving but alone it is great too.
 With a bit of added vanilla while you’re cooking, and almond extract is fabulous too you can personalize this Instant Pot dessert to your liking.
 From start to finish it took about 17 minutes, perfect for making right after dinner is over to get it hot and fresh.
 Of course you can put it in small bowls, cool, and then chill it in the fridge too which will really thicken it up.
 Just depends on your preference.
 I have made it on my stovetop before but using an Instant Pot <– one I have, is SO much easier and quicker!